afronski/dotfiles/README.md

 # dotfiles-repository #

-Yet another config files for vim, bash and other tools.
+Yet another config files for etc, vim, bash and other tools.

 *Inspirations:*